robbert-vdh/yabridge/README.md

 ## Usage

-You can either download a prebuilt version of yabridge through GitHub's [releases](https://github.com/robbert-vdh/yabridge/releases) section, or you can compile it from source using the instructions in the [build](#Building) section below.
+You can either download a prebuilt version of yabridge through GitHub's [releases](https://github.com/robbert-vdh/yabridge/releases) page, or you can compile it from source using the instructions in the [build](#Building) section below.
 Alternatively there are AUR packages available if you are running Arch or Manjaro ([yabridge](https://aur.archlinux.org/packages/yabridge/),